nilay-2/Server_side_rendering/README.md

 commands should be executed in the following order

+-- 1. npm install
--- 1. npm run dev (first it executes the server then the webpack performs build for the client side javascript)
+-- 2. npm run dev